 Minimum necessary access to PII is determined by the user's manager/supervisor (accountable individual) and using service for the purposes of performing official assigned duties.
-Users of the system are authorized access to PII based on a need-to-know basis in the performance of their official job duties, commensurate to their user role in the system.
+Users of the system are authorized access to PII based on the need-to-know basis, commensurate to their user role in the system.